Where: On Zoom – hosted by the Maine Math and Science Alliance, Waterfall Arts in Belfast; Fiddlehead Arts in Gray; Wintergreen Arts in Presque Isle.

-In the AR Girls Workshop, you will learn to use an AR app to overlay graphics, videos, audio and even your own art onto the real world.
-You’ll even get to showcase your AR experience at a community event and see what attendees learned!
+In the AR Girls Virtual Workshop, you will learn to use a cool AR app to overlay graphics, videos, audio, even your own art, onto the real world.
+You’ll even get to playtest your AR experiences with other girls around Maine.
+And NO previous experience is required!
+Throughout you will be supported by our experienced team, which includes art educators at Waterfall Arts, Wintergreen Art Center, and Fiddlehead Art and Science Center.

-AR Girls is supported by a National Science Foundation grant and is FREE to all participating girls.
-You don’t need any prior experience…just a readiness to unleash your creative potential!
+AR Girls is supported by a National Science Foundation grant, and is a collaboration between the Maine Math and Science Alliance, the University of Maryland Center for Environmental Science, Harvard University, Oregon State University, and University of Wisconsin Madison.
+It’s FREE to all participating girls, and, you don’t need any prior experience…just be ready to unleash your creative potential!

 Fiddlehead Art and Science Center